-To update the the Ad Server click on “Update Ad Server Settings“
+To update the Ad Server click on “Update Ad Server Settings“

 Remember to connect speakers to use the Radio Mode

-Setting the the Sponsor (Branding) Text and Scrolling Text areas for each system.
+Setting the Sponsor (Branding) Text and Scrolling Text areas for each system.

-When the control software is synchronized with a system you can change the two areas that display text.
+When the Desktop Control Software is synchronized with a system you can change the two areas that display text.

 Step 1: First “Get Server Settings” to make sure you have what is on the system shown in the software window.

-Step 3: To update the the Ad Server click on “Update Ad Server Settings“
+Step 3: To update the Ad Server click on “Update Ad Server Settings“

 That’s it, the next time the Ad Server checks in the text areas will be updated also.